-- A Direct Subsidized Loan is available to eligible students with financial need.
+Direct Subsidized Loan - A Direct Subsidized Loan is available to eligible students with financial need.
 The Federal Government pays the interest on the loan while the student is in school or in the grace period following the class.
 The student is allowed a six month grace period after leaving school before repayment must begin.
-Students who first borrowed Subsidized loans after July 1, 2013 can only receive Subsidized loans for 150 percent of the published length of their current program.
+Students who first borrowed subsidized loans after July 1, 2013 can only receive subsidized loans for 150 percent of the published length of their current program.

-- A Direct Unsubsidized Loan is available to a student attending a participating post-secondary school.
-Eligibility for this loan is not based on financial need.
+Direct Unsubsidized Loan - Eligibility for this loan is not based on financial need.
 The borrower can pay the interest while in school, during grace and deferment periods, or the interest can be accrued and added to the principle at the time of repayment.

 Direct Parent Loan to Undergraduate Student (PLUS) Loans - The Direct PLUS Loan is not based on financial need, but the borrower must be creditworthy.
 The amount of a PLUS loan cannot exceed the student's cost of attendance minus other financial aid.

 Other financial assistance options may be available to students from one or more of the following government programs:

 Bureau of Vocational Rehabilitation